 While not customary, some employers may require applicants to possess a master's degree.
 After graduation and before being eligible for licensure, architecture graduates must work as interns for at least three years.
 Internships completed during college typically count toward the required three years.
-Additionally, most architectural firms require architects to be familiar with computer applications such as AutoCAD and Microsoft Office and prefer those who can work with 3-dimensional modeling software.
+Additionally, most architectural firms require architects to be familiar with computer applications such as AutoCAD and Microsoft Office, and prefer those who can work with 3-dimensional modeling software.
 A bachelor's degree is usually required for admission into these programs.

 Bachelor of Science in Architecture

 At the B.S. level, students gain a foundation in architectural concepts and sketching, which prepare them for graduate studies in architecture or work in an architecture-related field.
 They study the history of architecture and structures and learn about architecture in relation to culture.
 Students also learn basics of architectural computer programs.

 Unlike a B.S. in Architecture, which offers a general overview of architecture, a B.Arch. underscores professional design and drawing skills and leads to licensure as an architect.
 In a Bachelor of Architecture program, students learn about design theories, construction methods and, building materials.